sannier3/proxmox-vmid-updater/README.md

 1. Become root (`sudo -i` or `su –`)
 2. Paste the installation command above
 3. Follow dialogs to select “qemu” or “lxc”, enter old and new VMID, confirm shutdown and summary
-4. On confirmation, the VMID is migrated everywhere; on cancel or Ctrl-C any lock is released and no changes are made
+4. On confirmation, the VMID is migrated everywhere

 ## Supported storage types